Women in combat: Israel

-Kurdistan
+Iraqi Kurdistan and Rojava

 Kurdish women have played a major role in militias fighting ISIL, including in combat roles.
 The Women's Protection Units in Rojava is a pre-eminent example, constituting an estimated 40% of fighting forces.
 The YPJ operates as an autonomous organisation for co-ordinating women's defense in north-eastern Syria.

+In Iraqi Kurdistan, many women serve in the Peshmerga and are seen as equal to their male counterparts.
+Most women serve within the Zerevani. the regional gendarmerie/paramilitary police.

 New Zealand

-New Zealand has no restrictions on roles for women in its defence force.
-They are able to serve in the Special Air Service, infantry, armour and artillery.
-This came into effect in 2001 by subordinate legislation.
+In 1940, the Women's War Service Auxiliary (WWSA) was formed to recruit women for the armed forces during World War II.
+During its peak in 1944, 4,600 women were serving in New Zealand and overseas.
+WWSA was renamed to the New Zealand Women's Royal Army Corps (WRAC) in 1952.
+WRAC was disbanded and incorporated into the mainstream armed forces in July 1977, serving alongside men.
+However, some restrictions remained in place until 2007 which kept women out of some combat-related roles and training opportunities.

+In 2024, women represent just over 20% of the NZDF Regular Force.

 Norway

 In 1985, Norway became the first country to allow women to serve on its submarines.
 The first female commander of a Norwegian submarine was Solveig Krey in 1995.
 Norway was, along with Israel, first to allow women to serve in all combat roles in the military in 1988.
-In 2015, Norway made women eligible for compulsory military service.
+In 2015, Norway became the first nation in the world to conscript women for mandatory military service on the same formal conditions as men.

 Pakistan

 Women in the Pakistan Armed Forces are the female soldiers who serve in the Pakistan Armed Forces.
 Women have been taking part in Pakistani military since 1947 after the establishment of Pakistan.
 There are currently around 4,000 women who are serving in the Pakistan Armed Forces.
 In 2006, the first women fighter pilots batch joined the combat aerial mission command of PAF.